rogerpadilla/nukak-website/docs/entities-basic.md

 ---
 weight: 60
-description: This tutorial explain how to define basic entities with the nukak orm.
+description: This tutorial explain how to define basic entities with the UQL orm.
 ---

 ## Basic entities